sinistergreg/To-Do-List/README.md

 2. Sign Up - 30mins-1hr
 You will have create a sign in page similar to the one below.
 Add your own styling to make it more unique.

+Make sure to use the useState() hook to set your email, password and username.

+Also, create an handleSubmit for the for so that an action can be directed to the ToDo page after the submit the form.

 - This page will consist of a title.
 - A small message prompting the user to sign up.
 - An username, email and password field.